VenbooTeam/VenbooWebApp/README.md

 ## Usage

-When everything is installed correctly, the app should open up in your default browser If not, you can navigate to http://localhost:3000/#/.
+When everything is installed correctly, the app should open up in your default browser If not, you can navigate to http://localhost:3000/#/

+Video walkthrough of app: https://www.youtube.com/watch?v=j9FIXXvbMaI

 ## Deployment